sc0ttruss/openspaces/openspaces.md

 Each person will stand in the circle and read out their topic

-Topics will then be grouped into similar groupings ( affinitiy grouping )
+Topics will then be grouped into similar groupings ( affinity grouping )

 Dot voting - Each person gets 5 votes on what is the most popular topics